splresearch/pocdart_documentation/scrum/policies.md

 Card
 : This refers to a Trello Card.
 An example card had been created here to understand its parts.

+Custom Field
+: When opening a card, there are modules that can be activated for that card.
+One of them allows for a new field that can contain any information the card owner requires.
+Usually, this is used to keep track of a card's 'total' Story Points.

 Definition of Done
 : A set of requirements that describe what the end product and terminal state of the card to the Owner and the major contributors.